One of a kind

 - Full-time Studies: These programs usually entail day-school studies, five days per week, following a set schedule).

-- Part-time Studies: Through Part-time Studies, learners take individual courses that may or may not lead to a credential.
+- Flexible Learning (Part-time Studies): Through Flexible Learning, learners take individual courses that may or may not lead to a credential.

 - Distance & Online Learning: these options are through correspondence; guided learning; and “virtual classroom”online learning.